oracle/truffleruby/README.md

 ## Getting Started

-There are three ways to install TruffleRuby releases and nightly builds:
+There are four ways to install TruffleRuby releases and nightly builds:

 * Via [GraalVM](doc/user/installing-graalvm.md), which includes support for other languages such as JavaScript, R, and Python, and supports both the